Skip to main content

 Indicators without a benchmark

-If no quantified future benchmark can be derived from EU sources, the analysis relies on qualitative insights from official EU documents as well as on external scientific literature outlining the desired direction and speed of change.
+If no quantified future benchmark can be derived from EU sources, the analysis relies on qualitative insights from official EU documents as well as on external scientific literature outlining the desired direction and pace of change.
 Therefore, the analysis also considers non-official EU benchmarks and expert judgement to put past development into perspective.

 Classification